 Stefan is a Chartered Psychologist and Associate Fellow of the British Psychological Society.
 He has more than 20 years’ experience in patient-centered outcome measure development and psychometric research.
 He initially studied Psychology at University College London, UK, and later completed a PhD in Health Services Research at the London School of Hygiene & Tropical Medicine, UK, before undertaking post-doctoral research at the University College London Institute of Neurology, UK.

 Having previously worked extensively in qualitative and quantitative research projects, Stefan’s main area of interest is in developing, applying, and improving mixed methods psychometric research in clinical studies and therapeutic trials.
 He is especially interested in maximizing the interpretability of existing and new patient-centered outcome measures.

 Stefan has worked as an academic and industry consultant researcher in patient centered outcome measurement across a range of clinical and surgical disciplines, including:

-- Rare disease (spinal muscular atrophy, Duchene Muscular Dystrophy, Friedreich’s ataxia, myasthenia gravis, haemophilia)
+- Rare disease (spinal muscular atrophy, Duchenne muscular dystrophy, Friedreich’s ataxia, myasthenia gravis, hemophilia)